Bratislava to Prague - 12 Best Ways to Travel in 2026

 In Prague, trains arrive at the main train station – Hlavní nádraží, conveniently connected to public transport including metro line C (red), trams, and buses, making it easy to reach your final destination within the city.

-2. Bratislava to Prague One-Way Transfer Tour
+2. Bratislava to Prague Transfer Tour

 Ease